 February 11, 2016 | Simon Jenkins

-Emma Atkinson (Geological Sciences 1997), a Captain in the Royal Electrical and Mechanical Engineers, re-wrote her Will when she embarked on a tour of duty in Afghanistan, and included a legacy to the University.
+Emma Atkinson (Geological Sciences 1997), a former Major in the Royal Electrical and Mechanical Engineers, re-wrote her Will when she embarked on a tour of duty in Afghanistan, and included a legacy to the University.

 “When you are going away on operations, you almost have to re-assess your life.
 It makes sense to write a Will should anything untimely happen.